Understanding the different types of equine ulcers can be difficult and overwhelming.

 The increase in acid reduces the hindgut’s mucous production and leaves the mucous membranes vulnerable to ulceration.
 In addition, the change in pH cause the ‘good’ bacteria die off.

-For a full rundown on the symptoms, causes and treatments of hindgut ulcers – read this article.
+Read more: the full rundown on the symptoms, causes and treatments of hindgut ulcers.

 Treating different equine ulcers